ustall/Test-Application-For-Universities-and-Schools/README.md

 1. Open the project in Visual Studio.
 2. Locate the `ChooserFrame.cs` file.
-3. Find the `listBox1.Items.Add(` section in the code.
+3. Find the `listBox1.Items.Add` section in the code and change the names of your tests.
+You can add or deleat names and entries if you need.
 4. Update the test content by adding or modifying the `Question` objects.
 For example, in `ControlTest.cs`:

 ```csharp